puppetlabs/puppetserver/acceptance/README.md

 ## Acceptance Testing for Dummies

 This setup is intended for developers when running a VM on their local machine.
-This will not use Vagrant or a Rakefile, but instead a local VM and the beaker CLI.
+This will not use Vagrant or a Rakefile, but instead a local pre-installed VM and the beaker CLI.

 #### Prepare the VM